BeingDamii/Music-player/README.md

 # whats next?

 1. Am hooking up the data to firebase to make updateing the collection more dynamic.
-2. Adding a drag functioality to the library-songs, i dont have to but ermmm...who's feeling like a react ninja? me!.
+2. Adding a drag functioality to the library-songs, i dont have to but ermmm...who's feeling like a react ninja? me!.(done)
+3. Add a favicon (done)
-3. might consider playing with spotify or soundcloud Api in future...fingers crossed X
+4. might consider playing with spotify or soundcloud Api in future...fingers crossed X

 ## Free free to clone this project to make your own music app, refactor this one or add new features belive me i dont mind!.